RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

 While functional approach describes what the result is:
 - start from a sequence containing all the items in the array
-- change it to a new sequence by doubling all the items
+- make a new sequence from it by doubling all the items
-- result is a sum of all the elements of this sequence
+- result is a sum of all the elements of this new sequence

 ```rust
 let xs = vec![1,2,3,4];
 let sum = xs.iter().map(|x| x * 2).sum();
 ```

+Both examples compile to the same set of instructions but it is easier to make a mistake in the imperative one.

 Not all the tasks are perfect fit for functional approach, at least not in an obvious way.
 This article is going to explore ways of using purely functional approach for a problem that seems